-401 GENERAL MATH.
-This course includes a variety of mathematical areas used in daily life.

-Students will work collaboratively and independently as they develop problem solving and critical thinking skills.
+- 401 GENERAL MATH.
+This course includes a variety of mathematical areas used in daily life. - 402 Students will work collaboratively and independently as they develop problem solving and critical thinking skills.
 Beginning algebraic concepts will also be introduced.
 Relevant daily living projects and assignments are included.
 First and second semester for grades 9-12.

-419 ALGEBRA I (Part 1).
+0.5 credit - ALGEBRA I (Part 1).
 This course integrates algebra and geometry concepts at a slower pace.
-The

-420 course focuses on linear concepts and basic geometry.
+The course focuses on linear concepts and basic geometry.
 This course prepares students for Algebra I (Part 2).
 Students should have a scientific calculator.

-434 ALGEBRA I (Part 2).
-This course is a sequel to Algebra I (Part 1) and integrates algebra and
+Yearlong course for grades 9-12. - ALGEBRA I (Part 2).
+This course is a sequel to Algebra I (Part 1) and integrates algebra and geometry concepts.

-435 geometry concepts.
 This course covers linear and quadratic equations, graphing, and functions in addition to basic geometry.
 Students who complete both parts of Algebra Parts 1 & 2 will have completed a full Algebra I course with basic geometry.
 Students should have a scientific calculator.
 They will be exposed to graphing calculators.
 This course prepares students for Geometry.
 Prerequisite: Must have at least a C grade in Algebra 1 (Part 1).

-\405 ALGEBRA I. This course focuses on extensive use of linear and simple quadratic equations,

-\406 graphing, functions and relationships, and integrates geometry and algebra.
+Yearlong course for grades 9-12. - \405 ALGEBRA I. This course focuses on extensive use of linear and simple quadratic equations, \406 graphing, functions and relationships, and integrates geometry and algebra.
 Scientific calculators are required.
 Students are exposed to graphing calculators.

-\442 HONORS ALGEBRA II.
-Builds upon concepts learned in Algebra I. New topics include trigonometry,

-\444 quadratic relations, and logarithms.
+Yearlong course for grades 9-12. - \442 HONORS ALGEBRA II.
+Builds upon concepts learned in Algebra I. New topics include trigonometry, \444 quadratic relations, and logarithms.
 A graphing calculator\ is required, which costs approximately \$80-\$95. (\Recommended brands: TI-83+ or TI-84.)
 Prerequisite: At least a C in Algebra I; At least a grade C in Geometry.

-\407 ALGEBRA II.
-Builds upon concepts learned in Algebra I. New topics include trigonometry,

-\408 quadratic relations, and logarithms.
+Yearlong course for grades 9-12. - \407 ALGEBRA II.
+Builds upon concepts learned in Algebra I. New topics include trigonometry, \408 quadratic relations, and logarithms.
 A graphing calculator\ is required which costs approximately \$80-\$95. (\Recommended brands: TI-83+ or TI-84.)
 Prerequisite: At least a C in Algebra I; At least a grade C in Geometry.
+Yearlong course for grades 9-12.

 \409 HONORS GEOMETRY.
-This course investigates a range of subjects including Euclidean and Non-Euclidean

-\410 Geometry, spatial relations, logic, proof, congruence, transformations, polygons, circles, and the dimensions of various figures.
+This course investigates a range of subjects including Euclidean and Non-Euclidean \410 Geometry, spatial relations, logic, proof, congruence, transformations, polygons, circles, and the dimensions of various figures.
 This course reviews Algebra 1 content on a regular basis.
 Students planning on taking Pre-Calculus should take Honors Geometry.
 Prerequisite: At least a C in Algebra 1.

-- 411 GEOMETRY.
-This course investigates a range of subjects including Euclidean and Non-Euclidean - Geometry, spatial relations, logic, proof, congruence, transformations, polygons, circles, and the dimensions of various figures.
-This course reviews Algebra 1 content on a regular basis.
-Students not planning on taking Pre-Calculus should take Geometry.

-Prerequisite: At least a C in Algebra 1 or Algebra 1, Part 2.
+Yearlong course for grades 9-12.
+1.0 credit